When You Reach Out… And It Doesn’t Land -

 To feel remembered.

-But low enough that this strong, independent woman needs a hand.
+But low enough that this strong, independent woman needs a helping hand.

 A few hours of deep, real, honest connection.